Dozens of COVID-19 cases linked to youth cheer training facility in Weymouth

 The count does not include any positive family members or contacts as the health departments says this is still being investigated.

-“We have only two full-time public health nurses here in town and that has almost taken up their time exclusively since we became aware of the situation on Monday,” Hedlund said.
+Mayor Bob Hedlund says the city was notified by a parent on Monday and the health department has taken action to help curb the virus from spreading further.

-Cheer Sport Sharks is based in Canada and even has a Netflix show called Cheer Squad.
+“The owner shut down on, I believe, Monday when they before, even being contacted by our health department.
+I think they found out about the same time I’m assuming as our health department did,” he said.
+“We have only two full-time public health nurses here in town and that has almost taken up their time exclusively since we became aware of the situation on Monday.”

-The owner of the Weymouth facility, Kel Fichtner said she has followed a stringent safety protocol during the past year and that:
+Cheer Sport Sharks is based in Canada and has a Netflix show called Cheer Squad.

 The health department says they are working to make sure everyone involved follows quarantine and isolation requirements to reduce the potential continued spread of the virus.